renebarto/baremetal/doc/tutorials/14-memory-management.md

 We will extend the `MemoryManager` class with methods to allocate and free memory, retrieve the amount of free heap left, and dump information on allocated and freed memory.
 This also requires making the `MemoryManager` class instantiable.
 We again choose to make `MemoryManager` a singleton.
+We will also add the definition for the `HeapType` now.

 The `sysinit()` function will create the `MemoryManager` instance, as it will be needed very early in the startup process.

 Update the file `code/libraries/baremetal/include/baremetal/MemoryManager.h`